Cogges/cogges.github.io/vacancies/office_facilities_manager.md

 The ideal candidate will have strategic project management skills, be an experienced manager, have excellent communication skills and be able to demonstrate effective handling of a wide and varied workload.

-As the church expands, and potentially initiates a major building project, there is scope for growth and personal development in this role.
+As the Church expands, and potentially initiates a major building project, there is scope for growth and personal development in this role.

 25 hours per week over 4-5 days, with occasional evening meetings.
 Three year contract with three months probationary period.